ANCSLEEP BLOG

 • Limiting liquids directly before bed

-If you are aware of Pavlov’s dog, it’s the same concept.
-Pavlov’s dog salivated every time it heard the bell ring because Pavlov always fed the dog after ringing the bell.
-It’s called conditioning.
-This is the purpose of choosing an activity to do before bed – condition your body to start producing melatonin and mentally slow down.
+A pre-bedtime activity that you do religiously before bed can be transformative for your sleep.
+This is due to the idea of conditioning introduced by the famous Pavlov's Dog Study.
+Pavlov’s dogs salivated every time they heard the bell ring because Pavlov always fed the dog after ringing the bell.
+This is known as conditioning.
+Doing the same activities before bed every night can have the same effect – condition your body to start producing melatonin and slow down metabolic process to prepare for sleep.
 Some proven activities are:

 • Taking a hot bath